 PSTA launched "Direct Connect" in February of 2016.
 Direct Connect allows riders to use Uber or United Taxi to travel within a specific geographic zone to or from a series of designated stops.
 From there, riders can connect with the regular PSTA public transit system.

 PSTA, Uber and United Taxi join together to celebrate the success of this first-ever public-private partnership.

-Persons with disabilities who are unable to use regular bus service may be eligible for an ADA Paratransit service called Demand Response Transportation (DART).
+Persons with disabilities who are unable to use regular bus service may be eligible for an ADA Paratransit service.
 Paratransit services provide people with disabilities, including veterans, with rides to doctors' appointments, work, school, and other critical destinations.
-This curbto-curb service is tailored for those who, because of their disability, are unable to independently use PSTA's regular, accessible buses.
+This curb-to-curb service is tailored for those who, because of their disability, are unable to independently use PSTA's regular, accessible buses.

-Since DART offers vehicles that are equipped with wheelchair lifts they are accessible to passengers in wheelchairs and scooters.
-DART service is a complement to the Authority's fixed routes, with service available to certified customers during the same days and hours as the fixed route bus service.
+Since paratransit offers vehicles that are equipped with wheelchair lifts they are accessible to passengers in wheelchairs and scooters.
+Paratransit service is a complement to the Authority's fixed routes, with service available to certified customers during the same days and hours as the fixed route bus service.
+Paratransit traveled 3.9 million miles, provided 298 thousand hours of service and 362 thousand passenger rides.